 12.1 Ring and Moon Systems Introduced

 The four jovian planets are accompanied by impressive systems of moons and rings.
-Nearly 200 moons have been discovered in the outer solar system.
+Over 200 moons have been discovered in the outer solar system.
 Of the four ring systems, Saturn’s is the largest and is composed primarily of water ice; in contrast, Uranus and Neptune have narrow rings of dark material, and Jupiter has a tenuous ring of dust.

 12.2 The Galilean Moons of Jupiter

 Jupiter’s largest moons are Ganymede and Callisto, both low-density objects that are composed of more than half water ice.
 Callisto has an ancient cratered surface, while Ganymede shows evidence of extensive tectonic and volcanic activity, persisting until perhaps a billion years ago.
 Io and Europa are denser and smaller, each about the size of our Moon.
 Io is the most volcanically active object in the solar system.
 Various lines of evidence indicate that Europa has a global ocean of liquid water under a thick ice crust.
 Many scientists think that Europa may offer the most favorable environment in the solar system to search for life.

 Saturn’s moon Titan has an atmosphere that is thicker than that of Earth.
 There are lakes and rivers of liquid hydrocarbons, and evidence of a cycle of evaporation, condensation, and return to the surface that is similar to the water cycle on Earth (but with liquid methane and ethane).
 The Cassini-Huygens lander set down on Titan and showed a scene with boulders, made of water ice, frozen harder than rock.
 Neptune’s cold moon Triton has a very thin atmosphere and nitrogen gas geysers.

 12.4 Pluto and Charon